Sahilfs17/Shell/README.md

 # Shell
 Schell Scripts

-this is added for ref
+this is added for ref for practice